 At the end of the book, there is a page that tells a bit more about the history of the Rockefeller Center Christmas tree.

-One activity I like to do with my class when we read this story is compare and contrast Red and Lulu’s home in the beginning of the story and the end of the story.
+One activity I like to do with my class when we read this story is to compare and contrast Red and Lulu’s home at the beginning of the story and the end of the story.

 We make an anchor chart with a venn diagram to fill in as a class, and then my students complete their own venn diagram.